nrathirazmn/ModeFair/readMe.md

-# 💳 PayFlow – Full-Stack Engineer Assessment
+# 💳 PayFlow – ModeFair Full-Stack Engineer Assessment

 PayFlow is a simplified payment gateway prototype built as part of a full-stack engineering assessment.
 It simulates merchant registration, login, API key management, and a demo checkout page that sends payment requests through a secure backend API.